 Trying an Hour of Code is a simple and fun way to introduce students to computer science, perhaps for the very first time, and it fits perfectly for both in-class and after-school settings.
 Take a look at our participation guide if you still have questions.

 We provide a variety of fun, student-guided tutorials for all age groups and experience levels.
-Students do the activities on their own, though many activities include lesson plans for teachers (you'll see the link when you click the activity) to guide discussion or extend the activity.
+It’s popular for students to try self-led tutorials, though many activities include lesson plans for teachers to guide discussion or extend the activity as well.

 Invite a local volunteer to inspire your students by talking about the breadth of possibilities in computer science.
 There are thousands of volunteers around the world ready to help with your Hour of Code through either a classroom visit or video chat with your students!